atomisthq/docs/docs/quick-start.md

         atomist start --local

-    The above command will install the project dependencies using NPM, compile the TypeScript, and start your SDM.
+    The above command will install the project dependencies using npm, compile the TypeScript, and start your SDM.
 Depending on your network connection, this may take a minute or more.